• Skip to main content

 • Roll cookie dough out with a mini ice cream scoop and place on cookie sheet, about 1 1/2 inches apart.
 Gently press down on the cookies with your hand or fingers just a bit to help spread the cookies.
 Bake for 9-11 minutes, or just until the cookies are slightly golden brown.

-• In the meantime make the frosting, in a medium bowl beat together the cream cheese, powdered sugar, vanilla extract, and butter until smooth.
+• In the meantime make the frosting, in a medium bowl beat together the cream cheese, powdered sugar, vanilla extract, butter, and milk until smooth.
 If the frosting seems too thick, add more milk.
 If the frosting is too thin, add more powdered sugar.

 • Once the cookies have baked and cooled, frost and top with more chopped walnuts, cinnamon, and shredded carrots (optional).
 Enjoy!